 I set up Lucy Ball Consulting to provide expert coaching to senior leaders and leadership teams.
-I believe executives need and deserve support to do the inner work that results in better leadership.
-My clients are executives in household name organisations.
+I believe executives deserve support to do the inner work that results in better leadership.
 I thrive on cases that require advanced skills.
-I also love to coach pairs of leaders and am on a mission to make this more normal in the coaching market.

 My career history includes experience in Deloitte, PepsiCo, Unilever, RBS and the NHS.
 I have been coaching and facilitating for over 20 years.
 It is a privilege to be alongside my clients as they make sense of their work.

-My business is based on trust, reputation and referral.
-Assignments are outcome-focused and the approaches are informed by research into how people and organisations change and how those of us who intervene can do so most effectively.
+My business is based on trust and referral.
+Assignments are outcome-focused and my approaches are informed by research into how people and organisations change, and how those of us who intervene can do so most effectively.

 I see my work as a craft and am constantly learning.
-I have learned from experts in the field of leadership development for over 20 years and am most recently greatly influenced by faculty at The Gestalt International Study Centre.
+I have learned from experts in the field of leadership development for over 20 years.

 I have had the pleasure of engaging Lucy Ball to work at Executive Team level.
 She has insight into the business and ensures that the coaching contract is purposeful and performance-focused.
 Her long experience in change and leadership development means she is able to work on a range of leadership issues, and at some depth, with her clients.
 Her style is skillful, authentic, challenging and supportive and receives excellent feedback.